Turn the Tide (Sylver song)

-"Turn the Tide" is the debut single by Belgian vocal trance and Europop group Sylver.
+"Turn the Tide" is a song by Belgian vocal trance and Europop group Sylver, released as their debut single.
 The song was produced in Belgium by Little Major Productions.
 In Belgium, it was released under the artist name Liquid featuring Silvy.
 The song is included on the group's debut album Chances and in French as "Je ne sais pas" as part of their second album Little Things as a ghost track at the end of the album.